 The Company records share-based compensation in accordance with ASC 718, Stock Compensation.
 ASC 718 requires the fair value of all share-based compensation awarded to employees and non-employees to be recorded as an expense over the shorter of the service period or the vesting period.
-The Company values employee and non-employee share-based compensation at fair value using the Black-Scholes Option Pricing Model.
+The Company determines employee and non-employee share-based compensation based on the grant-date fair value using the Black-Scholes Option Pricing Model.